We established The Institute of Genetic Medicine (IGM) in 2001.

-Major University investment has underpinned the rapid recent expansion of the IGM research portfolio.
+Major investment has underpinned the rapid recent expansion of the IGM research portfolio.

 This focuses on delivering high-quality outputs of major biological and clinical significance.

 There's an increasing emphasis on world-leading translational research.
 This is across seven research themes spanning clinical medicine.

 The location of IGM provides an exciting research environment and state-of-the-art facilities.

 Thanks to organisations such as the Wellcome Trust, our labs are well equipped for:

 - cell biology